aneoconsulting/PymoniK/docs/getting-started.md

     You're not required to do this for every object that you're dealing with, you can just pass everything into your tasks and ArmoniK will take care of everything; `pymonik.put` is just an additional optimization when you're reusing the same object over and over again (same object being passed over to multiple tasks).
     If you end up modifying your object after the put then PymoniK will not synchronize these changes over to the workers.
 It's better to think of the sent objects as constants in that sense to avoid making mistakes.

+There is also a `put_many` if you want to store multiple objects at the same time.
+(This is more efficient than looping through a list of objects and `put`-ing them individually).

+You can also give your object a name, this makes it easy to see the objects you're putting when looking through the ArmoniK dashboard or if you want to search for it in the ArmoniK.CLI.
 ## Connecting to ArmoniK

 If you've deployed ArmoniK on your own, you should've been prompted to run a command for setting the `AKCONFIG` environment variable.